Strongsville Community Band

 Megan Hanlon

-Laurie Furtado (Piccolo), Database Admin.
+Laurie Furtado (Piccolo), Database Adm.

 Marilyn Zoller, Retired Music Teacher